stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 the hidden beauty and ecstasy of things, and had been a poet; but poverty and sorrow and exile had turned his gaze in darker directions, and he had thrilled at the imputations of evil in the world around.
 Daily life had for him come to be a phantasmagoria of macabre shadow-studies;
-now glittering and leering with concealed rottenness as in Beardsley&rsquo;s best manner, now hinting terrors behind the commonest shapes and objects as in the subtler and less obvious work of Gustave Dor&eacute;.
+now glittering and leering with concealed rottenness as in Beardsley's best manner, now hinting terrors behind the commonest shapes and objects as in the subtler and less obvious work of Gustave Doré.
 He would often regard it as merciful that most persons of high intelligence jeer at the inmost mysteries; for, he argued, if superior minds were ever placed in fullest contact with the secrets preserved by ancient and lowly cults, the resultant abnormalities would soon not only wreck the world, but threaten the very integrity of the universe.
 All this reflection